ConservationInternational/cplus-plugin/docs/user/guide/step-2.md

     - **Restore:** Restore ecosystem types and globally can reduce global greenhouse gas emissions and store additional carbon up to 3 gigatons annually.

 **Step 3 Select Map Layer**
+- Click the `Local map layer` radio button to load the widgets for specifying a map layer in your computer.
 - In the `Map Layer` dropdown menu, select the map layer that is relevant to your NCS pathway.
-You can choose from the list of available map layers that you have downloaded and imported into the system.
+You can choose
+- from the list of available map layers that you have downloaded and imported into the system, or
+- from the layers in the QGIS map canvas.

 For example, if you are creating an NCS pathway for Agroforestry, you would select the `Agroforestry` map layer.

-**Step 4 Select Carbon Layer**

-- Click on the plus icon next to the `Carbon Layer` field.

-- In the dropdown menu, select the carbon layer that is relevant to your NCS pathway.
-You can choose from the list of available carbon layers that you have downloaded into the system.

-For example, if you are creating an NCS pathway for Agroforestry, you would select the `Agroforestry` carbon layer.

 **Step 4 Add NCS Pathway**